vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/246_uchCheShaNAm_bhUmigatam.md

 title = "246 उच्छेषणाम् भूमिगतम्"

 +++
-This verse is quoted in *Parāśaramādhava* (Ācāra, p.
-748), which explains that the addition of the particle ‘*eva*’ is meant to emphasise that ‘they should not give up eating, even though they may happen to touch one another.’
+This verse is quoted in *Mitākṣarā* (on 1.239) in support of the view that ‘the food served to the Brāhmaṇas should be served in sufficiently large quantities, to make it possible for there being *leavings*, which constitute the share of the servants and others;—in *Vīramitrodaya* (Āhnika, p.
+376), without any comment;—in *Nirṇayasindhu* (p.
+325);—in *Aparārka* (p.
+504), which adds that what has been left fallen on the ground by the Brāhmaṇas should be offered for such honest and hard working slaves as may have died;—in *Hemādri* (Śrāddha, pp. 151 and 1511), which adds that *dāsavarga* here stands for the father’s principal servant who may be dead;—and in *Gadādharapaddhati* (Kāla, p.

-The second half of the verse is quoted in *Aparārka* (p.
-497);—in *Śrāddhakriyākaumudī* (p.
-170), which says that this verse forbids the praising of the food even by means of gestures;—and in *Gadādharapaddhati* (Kāla, p.
-553), which adds the same note.
+562).